jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

-After spending a month reading
+After spending a month reading their published research paper, conducted by PhD mathematicians, as well as breaking down their

 In this post, we will:

->1.
-Explore the core concept of a Generalized Linear Model (GLM).
+1. Explore the core concept of a Generalized Linear Model (GLM).

->2.
-Break down the mathematics of fbprophet's GLM.
+2. Break down the mathematics of fbprophet's GLM.

->3.
-Build our own version with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling
+3. Build our own version with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTMzNTg1MDhdfQ==
+eyJoaXN0b3J5IjpbLTEwMDAyNDEzMzBdfQ==
 -->